behdad13/chatbot_HR/README.md

 # chatbot_HR

-just run app.py with `python app.py` and then click on the localhost link
+just run app.py with `python app.py` and then click on the localhost link.